Handling The Non-Smooth Challenge in Tensor SVD: A Multi-Objective Tensor Recovery Framework: Experimental Results

-Table \ref{BSD} presents the PSNR values achieved by each method on the image sequence databases with different scenes.
-From the table, most of the higher tensor methods (KBR, WSTNN, HTNN-DCT, TC-SL, and TC-U1) achieved better performance for all cases compared with the three-order tensor methods (TNN-DCT and TNN-DFT).
-This indicates that high-order tensor methods are more effective in accurately capturing the low-rank structure in four-order tensor data. \textbf{Notably, TC-U1 outperforms the other methods by about 3 dB for $p \in \{0.5, 0.7\}$ and demonstrates particularly impressive improvements compared to the other higher tensor methods.} Furthermore, in Table \ref{clasi}, we compared the tensor recovery performance of all methods on the cases when the tensor data suffer the random slices permutations.
-Notably, both TC-SL and TC-U1 achieve the best performance for all cases. \textbf{In particular, the average PSNR results obtained by TC-SL and TC-U1 outperform the other methods by more than 1 dB and 4 dB, respectively.} In the case of \textit{GTF}, TC-U1 even outperforms WSTNN by more than 6 dB and surpasses the other methods by more than 7 dB in terms of PSNR!
+Table \ref{BSD} presents the PSNR values achieved by each method.
+From the table, most of the higher tensor methods (KBR, WSTNN, HTNN-DCT, TC-SL, and MOTC) consistently outperform the three-order tensor methods (TNN-DCT and TNN-DFT) across all cases.
+It indicates that high-order tensor methods are more effective in accurately capturing the low-rank structure in four-order tensor data.
+Additionally, both TC-SL and MOTC, the proposed methods, exhibit the best performance across all cases, surpassing other methods by approximately 1.5 dB for $p \in \{0.3, 0.5\}$.
+Visual examples of images inpainting by different methods at a sampling rate $p=0.3$ are presented in Fig.~\ref{fig:fig_bsd_inpainting}.
+As observed in the figure, the visual results obtained from WSTNN, TC-SL, and MOTC demonstrate superior reconstruction quality and preservation of finer details compared to other methods.